LeonardoResearchGroup/NetInt/README.md

 		}

 		/**
-		 * Required method from parent class.
-It draws visualElements and other PApplet
+		 * It draws visualElements and other visual elements on the visualization pad.
-		 * elements on the visualization pad.
-It constantly iterates over its contents */ public void draw() {
+		 * It constantly iterates over its contents
+		 */
+		public void draw() {
 			background(UserSettings.getInstance().getColorBackground());